 Haworthia seeds are best germinated within 6 months after harvest.
 The shorter the wait, the more active the seeds are, and the higher the chance of success.
 Before germinating, it is important to make sure the temperatures will stay moderate for the next ~2 months (often in spring or fall).

-The germination medium should generally be much more water retentive than the normal growing medium.
+The germination medium should be much more water retentive than the normal growing medium.
 Besides, its particle sizes should also be smaller for newly developed roots to better elongate.
 In Northern California, I use vermiculate which contains no organics to reduce the chance of fungus infection.

 Sterilize the Medium